• Link to Facebook

 During the morning and dusk hours, deer and elk have the most activity.
 There are often worse outcomes when you brake in a straight line rather than when you swerve.

-The kind of collision shapes injuries, repairs, and the path of your claim.
+The collision shapes injuries, repairs, and the path of your claim.
 Check for injuries, call for help, take photos, and gather names.
-Here in Utah where weather changes rapidly, the quicker you document and get medical help on your state test, the better your next steps will be.
+Here in Utah, where the weather changes rapidly, the quicker you document and get medical help on your state test, the better your next steps will be.

 Common Causes of Car Accidents

-Most crashes are not one mistake crashes.
+Most crashes are not one mistake.
 Typically, it is a culmination of small things that come together.
-Disasters only add to it, and in Utah, you must throw in winter storms, canyon winds, and holiday traffic.
-Good habits: less speed, more space, turn off the damn phone.
+Disaster only adds to it, and in Utah, you must throw in winter storms, canyon winds, and holiday traffic.
+Good habits: less speed, more space, and turning off the damn phone.

 Frequent causes include: